wikindx/wikindx/website/web/src/content/contributing/translations.md

 There is no distinction between the language desired by the user for the graphical interface and the language of the content entered in resources and other data.
-The data simply has no language at the moment.
+The data simply have no language at the moment.

 The language of bibliographic styles is defined which can contradict a user preference when formatting.